learn-co-curriculum/js-ajax-callbacks-lab/README.md

 Let's our new Ajax skills to work by making a Github repository search client.
 This lab will test your ability to use jQuery's `$.get` function with callbacks, and give you some more practice reading API documentation.

+We're also going to practice using Handlebars templates with Ajax, and bringing these tools altogether to create a dynamic application.

 All of the HTML and javascript files have been provided.
 The file `index.html` has a basic two column structure, and you'll add your JavaScript code to `script.js`.
 There are also tests, so don't forget to run them, and load your page up in the browser to make sure everything's working!

 ## Instructions